t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 to avoid the presence of application workloads that don't need GPU.

 Another scheduling feature simple to use relies on resources requests.
-For instance a container can request main CPU and RAM available on a node to ensure no other container will be scheduled on the same node.
+For instance a container can request most of the CPU and RAM available on a node to ensure no other container will be scheduled on the same node.
 In the case of GPUs, Kubernetes exposes vendor-specific resources after the device plugin has been installed.
 For instance (only limits are needed and meaningful in that case):